-We have traditionally offered a range of Extra Curricular Activities within the school in order to provide a rich variety of learning opportunities to promote Health and Wellbeing at all ages and stages.
-We hope to reinstate the running of these clubs within 2022 in line with Covid-19 guidance.
-Our previous offer of clubs has included;
+We offer a range of Extra Curricular Activities within the school throughout the year in order to provide a rich variety of learning opportunities and to promote Health and Wellbeing at all ages and stages.
+Please see below a list of clubs that have previously run within the school.
+Each session we will review the clubs on offer and take into account pupil and parental feedback in relation to what clubs are in demand.

 - Football Club

 - Netball Club

 - Homework Club

-- Dance Club
+- Lego Club

 - Craft Club

 - Athletics Club

+- Multi-sports Club

 - School Choir

 - Digital Leaders

 - > STEM Club

 - Outdoor Learning Group

 - Nurture Group